Austria: Ethnic groups

 The predominant historic ethnicity of Austrians is German speaking, which is closely related to people from neighbouring countries Germany, Liechtenstein, and German-speaking Switzerland.
-That said Austrian ethnicity has considerable convergance with non-german speaking populations to the east and south of Austria, particularly in Vienna, through its position and role in Eastern Europe today and as the capital of the former multi-ethnic Habsburg Empire.
+That said Austrian ethnicity has considerable convergence with non-German speaking populations to the east and south of Austria, particularly in Vienna, through its position and role in Eastern Europe today and as the capital of the former multi-ethnic Habsburg Empire.

-This is reflected in the officially recognized non-german speaking indigneous populations of Austrian.
-An estimated 13,000 to 40,000 Slovenes in the Austrian federal state Carinthia (the Carinthian Slovenes) as well as Croats (around 30,000) and Hungarians in Burgenland were recognised as a minority and have had special rights following the Austrian State Treaty (Staatsvertrag) of 1955.
+This is reflected in the officially recognized non-German speaking indigneous populations of Austria.
+An estimated 13,000 to 40,000 Slovenes in the Austrian state Carinthia (the Carinthian Slovenes) as well as Croats (about 30,000) and Hungarians in Burgenland were recognised as a minority and have had special rights following the Austrian State Treaty (Staatsvertrag) of 1955.
 Since 1994 the Romani people and Sinti have been an officially recognised ethnic minority in Austria.

 Austria's people who are of non-Austrian descent, many come from surrounding countries, especially from the former East Bloc nations.
 Guest workers (Gastarbeiter) and their descendants, as well as refugees from the Yugoslav wars and other conflicts, also form an important minority group in Austria.

-The largest single immigrant group in Austria are Germans, only collectively surpassed by people from ex-Jugoslavian countries.
+The largest single immigrant group in Austria are Germans, only collectively surpassed by people from ex-Yugoslavian countries.

-The largest group of people born in ex-Jugoslavian countries are from Bosnia and Herzegovina.
+The largest group of people born in ex-Yugoslavian countries are from Bosnia and Herzegovina.
 The next biggest group are people born in Turkey.
 People from Turkey are closely followed by people from Serbia.
 Serbs form one of the largest ethnic groups in Austria, numbering around 300,000 people.
 Historically, Serbian immigrants moved to Austria during the time of the Austro-Hungarian Empire, when Vojvodina was under Imperial control.
 Following World War II the number of Serbs expanded again, and today the community is very large.
 The Austrian Serbian Society was founded in 1936.
 Today, Serbs in Austria are mainly found in Vienna, Salzburg, and Graz.